 Today we live in the “smartphone era” where people can not only call their friends, relatives, and acquaintances from nearly anywhere in the world but also connect with seemingly anyone online in a matter of seconds and in many ways.

 Apps like Instagram, Twitter, Facebook, YouTube, and Snapchat make sharing experiences, memories, and opening up dialogues wherever you are incredibly easy.

 This brings me to the question I have been thinking about for some time.

 What place does technology, specifically cell phones, have in the outdoors and on various adventures?

 As humans, we long for connection with others.
 In many ways, we derive our sense of meaning and purpose from interacting with other people.

 This used to be fulfilled simply by speaking with others face to face.
-In a generation filled with picture and text-based communication, the rules are changing.
+The rules are changing in a generation filled with picture and text-based communication.

-We have an incredible opportunity to tell stories via blogs, social media channels, and even live stream experiences.
+We can tell stories via blogs, social media channels, and live-stream experiences.